cwacha/artifactd/src/opt/artifactd/var/www/artifacts/README.md

 # Welcome to artifactd

 Artifactd is a lightweight python implementation of an artifact storage system similar to jFrog's [Artifactory](https://www.jfrog.com/open-source/) or Sonatype's [Nexus](http://www.sonatype.org/nexus/).
-It provides a two repositories for 'release' and 'snapshot' artifacts.
-In the 'release' repository artifacts are write-once and cannot be overwritten.
-In the 'snapshot' repository old artifacts are remove automatically.
-It usually keeps the most recent 5 snapshots (configurable).
+It provides two repositories for 'release' and 'snapshot' artifacts:
+  - Inside 'release', artifacts are write-once and cannot be overwritten
+  - Inside 'snapshot' only the 5 most recent artifacts are kept

 In addition it supports the display of README.md file in a folder (like this one).
 Its content is Markdown which is also used by